Autonamatron/github-slideshow/_posts/0000-01-02-Autonamatron.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-WOOT
+replace with something new
-Use the left arrow to go back!
+Use the left arrow to go back! or don't, it's up to you